60 Reading Challenge Ideas For Adults & Kids (2023 Free Tracker)

 Book Reading Challenge Ideas For Kids

-Alright, we know that reading helps our kids grow and develop.
-And that becoming good readers takes practice.
+Becoming good readers takes practice.
 So, what are some reading challenges for kids?

 40. Just right book challenge

 Reading too hard of books frustrates kids and makes them not want to read.
-So, challenge your child to read 5 just-right books.

 A just-right book is a book that your child can decode and understand.
 How do you teach kids to pick a just-right book?